A Beginner’s Guide On How To Buy A Static Caravan

 Finance – Most holiday parks offer finance packages with a low deposit and a monthly payment plan over an agreed period.

 Part Exchange – Many dealers are willing to accept part exchange as full or partial payment.
-This means you can trade in your existing caravan against the cost of your new one, significantly reducing or even eliminating the outlay.
+This means you can trade in your existing caravan against the cost of your new one, significantly reducing the outlay.

 Renting Out Your Static Caravan